cdhowie/netflix-no-ipv6-dns-proxy/README.md

 against these IPv6 address ranges; all it does is force Netflix to use the IPv4 Internet.

+I also considered null-routing the Netflix IPv6 address ranges, but many (all?)
+Netflix services are deployed in Amazon Web Services, so there's no good way to reliably null-route Netflix without null-routing all of AWS.

 ## Installation

 Clone this repository into `/opt/fix-netflix-dns`.
 (You can clone as any user, but the server must be run as root in order to bind to port 53.)

 Configure your existing DNS server/forwarder to listen on port 10053, and restart it.

 Run the following commands to install the systemd service: